Game development data layout strategy: Switching from node-based to SoA made updates 3 times faster

 I created a minimal scene where N circles move in random directions and reflect off screen edges.

-The two comparison patterns are:
+The two patterns compared were:

 • Node-based